 VA Mortgage Program Benefits:

-- VA 100% financing home purchases: Most conventional lenders require at least 10% down payment which is not possible for many Veterans and military families.
+- 100% financing home purchases: Most conventional lenders require at least a 10% down payment, which is not possible for many Veterans and military families.
 FHA requires a 3.5% down payment and has very high monthly mortgage insurance.
-Because a VA Mortgage is guaranteed to the lender (by Veterans Administration) they do not require a down payment.
+Because the program is guaranteed to the lender or bank (by the Veterans Administration) they do not require a down payment.

-- VA loans have very low interest rates: Because VA Mortgages are guaranteed by the Department of Veterans Affairs, the risk level associated with default is much lower.
-As a result, the interest rates are usually lower than a conventional program with less than 20% down.
-Like a VA loan, FHA and USDA loan programs are also backed by the government and have similar interest rates.
+- Low-interest rates: Because the program is backed by the Department of Veterans Affairs, the risk level associated with default is much lower.
+As a result, VA interest rates are usually lower than a conventional program with less than 20% down.
+FHA and USDA loans are also backed by the government and have similar interest rates.

-- VA can be used to purchase just about any home: The VA purchase mortgage can be used for any HUD compliant single family home, town home or approved condo.
-All properties must meet the basic HUD standards in regards to condition and safety.
+- Just about any home is eligible: The mortgage can be used for any HUD compliant single-family home, town home, or condo.
+All properties must meet the basic HUD standards in regard to condition and safety.
 All government mortgage programs like VA, FHA, and USDA follow similar property condition guidelines.
-The home seller can be anyone – bank owned REO, foreclosure, short sale, or “buy owner” type seller.
-Please note we do not offer financing on mobile or manufactured homes.
+The home seller can be anyone – bank-owned REO, foreclosure, short sale, or “buy owner” type of seller.
+The property must be a primary home, no investment home purchases are permitted.

-- Easy qualifying criteria: VA Mortgage guidelines are more flexible than many other loan programs.
-The VA mortgage is guaranteed by the government and most lenders have lower credit requirements, making them easier to qualify.
-Current minimum credit score requirement for most mortgage companies is 620.
+- Easy qualifying criteria: Guidelines are more flexible than many other loan programs.
+Since the program is guaranteed by the government, most lenders have lower credit requirements, making them easier to qualify.
+The current minimum credit score requirement for most lenders is 600.

 VA Loan Eligibility: